Happy Losar! - 2133 - Year of the Fire Dog

 Maura took us on a tour of her favorite parts of the extraordinary collection amassed by Donald and Shelley Rubin, and In the spirit of cultural connectedness, we spent some time exclaiming in recognition of Desi dieties and the similarity of the writing to Devanagari script.
 Maura is Desi, and is also an exponent of Bharat Natyam, which is why she was demonstrating mudras before the avalokiteshwara paintings (above).
 Eventually, Phelgie Kelden joined us and took us to look at an astonishing gilt bronze statuette -16th Century (Gregorian), if I recall correctly - which seemed to depict both a thousand-armed Chenresig and his consort.
 Phelgie explained that compassion is considered a masculine virtue, and wisdom a feminine attribute, and that the Divine, no matter how enraged, remains nevertheless distinct and different from a demon.
 How clear the transition from the more pictorially-minded Desi depiction of Shiv-Shakti, abstracted here into the father-mother Yab-Yum in Tibet, and from there no doubt abstracted much further and more solemnly into Yin-Yang in mainstream Chinese culture!
 Yet so fast are the cultural bonds, going both ways, that the Tibetan Year of the Fire Dog is also the Chinese Year of the Fire Dog.

-for older children, to be called The Magic Tent (she had a portfolio of beautiful drawings of the characters), a tiny Kolkata contingent consisting of Rahul and Sharon Basu and myself, and many others in semi-darkness.
+The Subcontinental people present included a Delhi-Lahori group, including Sophie Ali, about to leave for Delhi to start a new tv show for older children, to be called The Magic Tent (she had a portfolio of beautiful drawings of the characters), a tiny Kolkata contingent consisting of Rahul and Sharon Basu and myself, and many others in semi-darkness.
 AISers missing by an inch (or a few miles) on such short notice included Sanjiv Handa, Brenda Isenberg, Grant Fox, Joel Baird, who was recording with Jeff Campbell, aka Orchestra Naif, and possibly John Blee, who was at the 67th Street Armory, relinquishing the last of thirty-three (33) paintings...ah well.Phelgie and Maura at the end of the party (pics are frames from my footage on Tootiloot's dvcam)